s1h2u3b4h5a6m7-ops/AXIOM-GPT_NEW/STATE.md

   mislabelled.
 No code shipped; the empty "IT Services" label stays in GROUP_LABELS on purpose (see Lessons Session O).
 Migration saved as `sql/2026-07-14_ltim_peer_group.sql`.
 Chip text unchanged.
+- **INDIGO exact figure: DONE (Session P, 15 Jul 2026).
+The Session N+ queue is now EMPTY of one-off items.** The derived 40.48 is replaced by the filed Mar-2026 SHP total: **41.57%** (160,732,247 shares — IGE 35.69 + Bhatia individuals 0.03 + Rakesh Gangwal 4.53 + Chinkerpoo Family Trust 1.32), founder-verified against the exchange filing.
+The old derivation's error is now explained, not just replaced: it missed the Chinkerpoo Trust's 1.32% (filed RG side 5.85, not 4.78).
+Four value-guarded UPDATEs in `sql/2026-07-15_indigo_shp_exact.sql` — the number lived in FOUR places (headline + two prose sentences + source_note), so Part D of the repair file alone would have left the page contradicting itself.
+Part D is hereby superseded and stays commented-out forever.
+Chip text unchanged.
 - The Phase-2 five-table world is retired: the flip emptied its dependent tables (rows preserved in `investorlens-backups`, including a fresh manual run taken minutes before the flip). `sql/schema.sql` + `sql/seed.sql` in the